A Acupuncture & Chinese Herbal Medicine Clinic

 This method of diagnosis dates back over 3,000 years, and although it may seem quite simple, is far from simplistic.
 Each of the

 Four Examinations can take years to master, and the practitioner uses them to arrive at a differential diagnosis.
 With the advent of

 technology—as amazing, necessary, and beneficial as can be—there seems to be a direct correlation between advances in technology

-and a decline in practitioner's sensitivity to the patient, and thus, misdiagnoses.
+and a decline in doctor sensitivity to the patient, and thus, misdiagnoses.

-The experienced practitioners must use his or her own interpretive skills and consider not only what the patient reports to them about their
+The experienced doctor must use his or her own interpretive skills and consider not only what the patient reports to them about their

 condition, but also what they reveal without meaning too and what they don’t express.

-A great practitioner is one who can process a mix of medical knowledge with a personal sensitivity based on experience.
-The practitioner of
+A great doctor is one who can process a mix of medical knowledge with a personal sensitivity based on experience.
+The doctor of

 TCM specializes not just in inserting needles or prescribing herbal remedies, but in being able to see “hidden” or subtle conditions that